mikeattah/mikeattah/README.md

 - 👋 Hi, I’m @mikeattah
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React-Redux
+- 🌱 I’m currently learning Styled Components
 - 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me mailenemona@gmail.com
 - I have learnt:
-- GIT - HTML - CSS - JAVASCRIPT
+- GIT - HTML - CSS - JAVASCRIPT - REACT+REDUX - JQUERY - BOOTSTRAP

 <!---
 mikeattah/mikeattah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.